tgsmith61591/clust4j/README.md

         // For normalization, simply add `.setScale(true)` on any `BaseClustererPlanner` class new KMeans(mat, new KMeans.BaseKCentroidPlanner(k).setScale(true));

-This can also be set globally:

-        AbstractClusterer.DEF_SCALE = true;

  - By default, logging is disabled.
-This can be enabled by instance in any `BaseClustererPlanner` class by invoking `.setVerbose(true)`, or it can be set globally:
+This can be enabled by instance in any `BaseClustererPlanner` class by invoking `.setVerbose(true)`.
+ - Note that both of the above settings may be set globally:

         AbstractClusterer.DEF_VERBOSE = true;
+        AbstractClusterer.DEF_SCALE = true;